Are you wondering what exactly International SEO is? In this article, we provide you a brief explanation of it as well as some best SEO practices.

 Make good use of redirects and canonicalization

 Redirects and canonical URLs play a fundamental role in a website, but you need to treat these elements properly.
-You should be aware that while the 301 redirect directs to another page, the canonical tag only makes a suggestion to the search engine.
+You should be aware that while the 301 redirect directs to another page, the canonical tag only suggests to the search engine.

 When implementing them in International SEO, make sure that redirects and canonicals do not contradict the hreflang.